SamSverko/flatbread/docs/CONTRIBUTING.md

 ### Reporting bugs

-Want to start small, but have a huge impact on the integrity of the Flatbread app?
+Want to start small, but have a huge impact on the integrity of the Flatbread website?
 Open it up in your favourite browser, open up the dev-tools, and play around with the functionality.
 We are always iterating new designs and features, yet want to adhere to accessibility standards.
 Maybe use this handy [WCAG 2.1 quick reference](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_customize) and audit the site to see if we are fully compliant.
 If you come across a bug, or something doesn't quite look right, let us know!

 The way we track bugs are through [GitHub issues](https://guides.github.com/features/issues/).